turbot/tailpipe-plugin-aws/docs/tables/aws_cost_optimization_recommendation/index.md

 }
 ```

-### Collect Recommendations for All Accounts in an AWS Organization
+### Collect recommendations for all accounts in an AWS organization

 For a specific AWS Organization, collect recommendation data for all accounts.